topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ## 7.5 Step Motor with Motor Driver
 ---
-This example demonstrates how the TOPST VCP-G board controls 4-wire stepper motor (28BYJ-48 (5VDC)) and Motor Driver (ULN2003 (5V–12V)).
+This example demonstrates how the VCP-G board controls 4-wire stepper motor (28BYJ-48 (5VDC)) and Motor Driver (ULN2003 (5V–12V)).
 The code in Chapter 7.5.3 defines the pins connected to the motor driver and sets the number of steps per revolution.
 The motor rotates forward for one full revolution, pauses, then rotates backward for one full revolution, and pauses again.
 The motor speed is controlled by the delay between steps, and the direction is controlled by the order in which the coils are activated.

 **Note:** The 28BYJ-48 motor requires 4096 signals for one full rotation in Half step mode and 2048 signals for one full rotation in Full step mode.
 For precise motor control, the number of signals required depending on the mode should be considered.
 </br></br>